-I’m a UK-based writer and blogger whose work has focussed in particular on political and religious extremism, racism and anti-Semitism, and the divisive and regressive ideologies of Islamism, anti-Zionism, and the far-left.
+I’m a UK-based writer and blogger whose work has focussed in particular on political and religious extremism, racism, and anti-Semitism.
 I have also written critically on religion and on the importance of secularism in a pluralistic context.

 I’m the author of The BNP and the Online Fascist Network and co-author, with Alexander Meleagrou-Hitchens, of Blood & Honour: Britain’s Far-Right Militants.

 My work has been cited in a number of print and online publications and I have appeared on two BBC Radio 4 programmes (File on 4 and The Report) in connection with my work on political extremism.